lukewalshct/data-structures/Huffman Encoder/README.txt

-Having constant time access to this array when reading through the input file is arguably one of the most critical steps in terms of time efficiency of the entire program, since in most cases it will be the most frequently called operation (along with reading in characters for the actual encoding).
+Having constant time access to this array when reading through the input file is arguably one of the most critical steps in terms of time efficiency of the entire program, since in most cases it will be the most frequently called operation (along with reading in characters for the actual encoding/decoding).
 For example, if there is a file with 1 million characters, the array will need to be accessed 1 million times (in contrast, the Huffman tree build operation will still only be called once).